Agriculture in Germany: Production

 Agricultural products vary from region to region.
 In the flat terrain of northern Germany and especially in the eastern portions, cereals and sugar beets are grown.
 Elsewhere, with the terrain more hilly and even mountainous, farmers produce vegetables, milk, pork, or beef.
 Almost all large cities are surrounded by fruit orchards and vegetable farms.
 Most river valleys in southern and western Germany, especially along the Rhine and the Main, have vineyards.
 Beer is produced mainly, but not exclusively, in Bavaria.
 Wine is produced mainly, but not exclusively, in Rhineland-Palatinate.

-In 2018, Germany produced 26.1 million tons of sugar beet (4th largest producer in the world), which serves to produce sugar and ethanol; 20.2 million tons of wheat (10th largest producer in the world); 9.5 million tons of barley (3rd largest producer in the world, only behind Russia and France), 8.9 million tons of potato (7th largest producer in the world); 3.6 million tons of rapeseed (6th largest producer in the world); 2.2 million tons of rye (largest producer in the world); 1.9 million tons of triticale (2nd largest producer in the world); 1.4 million tons of grape (16th largest producer in the world); 1.2 million tons of apple (12th largest producer in the world).
-In addition, in 2018, the country also produced 3.3 million tons of maize and smaller yields of other agricultural products, such as cabbage (604 thousand tons), carrot (625 thousand tons), oats (577 thousand tons), onion (409 thousand tons), etc.

 German agriculture and EU

 Since the 1960s, German agricultural policy has not been made in Germany but in the EC.
-All agricultural laws and regulations are written in Brussels, often after difficult negotiations between food-producing and food-consuming states.
+All agricultural laws and regulations are written in Brussels, often after difficult negotiations between food-producing and food-consuming member states.
 The main objective of those negotiations is to obtain high incomes for the farmers while keeping market prices low enough to avoid consumer protests.
-To make up the difference, the EC adopted the Common Agricultural Policy (CAP—see Glossary) subsidy program and the export subsidy program, both of which benefit German farmers as well as other EU farmers.
+To make up the difference, the EC adopted the Common Agricultural Policy subsidy program and the export subsidy program, both of which benefit German farmers as well as other EU farmers.
 In return, the German farmers have complied with European directives on the quality and quantity of production.

-Germany embraces EU’s Farm to Fork spirit with nutrition strategy plans, With plans for a national nutrition strategy in the EU Farm to Form vein, German agriculture minister Cem Özdemir wants to make diets healthier and more plant-based, but some say the proposal is dictating what people can and cannot eat.
+Germany embraces the EU's Farm to Fork spirit with nutrition strategy plans, With plans for a national nutrition strategy along the lines of the EU Farm to Form, German agriculture minister Cem Özdemir wants to make diets healthier and more plant-based, but some say the proposal dictates what people can and cannot eat.